 3. Works as a Fertilizer

 It’s not always easy to determine how much fertilizer the plant requires.
 You can play it safe by poking 10-15 matchsticks per pot.
-When you water the plants, it will dissolve the matchsticks’ head–gradually releasing phosphorous, magnesium, and sulfur into the soil, which helps nourishing the plants slowly and steadily.
+When you water the plants, it will dissolve the matchsticks’ heads–gradually releasing phosphorous, magnesium, and sulfur into the soil, which helps nourish the plants slowly and steadily.

 How to Use Match Sticks for Plant Growth

-- Place the match sticks in halfway between the plant stem and pot rim.
-Avoid putting the matches close to the root ball as it can damage the roots of the plant.
+- Place the match sticks halfway between the plant stem and pot rim.
+Avoid putting the matches close to the root ball, as it can damage the plant’s roots.

 - To make liquid fertilizer, immerse a few sticks in your watering can.
 The heads will dissolve in water and will nourish the plants.